Short-term foster heroes needed

-Time spent outside of the shelter is proven to help animals to better adjust to time in the kennels.
+Time spent outside of the shelter is proven to help animals to better adjust to time in the kennels, according to information provided.

-Fostering, either short-term or long-term, helps us be able to know the animals better too, which helps potential adopters find their match.
-What we see in the kennels is, more often than not, not what we see out on a play date, a sleepover or in a family home.
+Fostering, either short-term or long-term, helps officials to be able to know the animals better, too, which helps potential adopters find their match.
+What they see in the kennels is, more often than not, not what they see out on a play date, a sleep over or in a family home.

 Post a comment as